AnantharamanLab/ViWrap/README.md

   I found the mistakes in generating "IMGVR_high-quality_phage_vOTU_representatives.tar.gz" (within the database directory).
 I re-generated the three "IMGVR_high-quality_phage_vOTU_representatives.tar.a*" files and updated accordingly.

   Updated on Nov 28, 2023.

+* Solve the iPHoP perl and rafah issue by fixing the perl version to 5.22.0 when setting up the ViWrap-iPHoP conda environment.
+Updated on Nov 30, 2023.

 ## Updates for v1.2.0 (Oct 2022): <a name="updates"></a>